Senths02/portfolio/src/content/watch-party-data.md

 ### Launch
 Unfortunately I wasn't involved in the project for the final iterations and delivery.
 But I was able to take part in some testing to resolve technical bugs before the pilot went live.

-Some designs don't make the final experience, but priorities were met and the pilot went live for over 6 months.
+Some designs didn't make the final experience, but priorities were met and the pilot went live for over 6 months.

 </details>
 <br>

+## 🎀 Wrapping up

 <details>
 <summary>Result</summary>